HNSC 2140 Introduction to the U.S. Health System and Policy

 3 hours, 3 credits

-Examination of problems in health care delivery in the United States.
-Study of the historical, political, and economic aspects of the public and private health systems.
-Critical evaluation of the quality, organization, and accessibility of health care services.
-Comparison of health care systems in different countries.
+Overview and examination of problems in health care delivery in the United States.
+Introduction to the fundamental characteristics and organizational structures of the. health system.
+Study of the historical, political, ethical, and economic, and regulatory aspects of the public and private health systems.
+Critical evaluation of the quality, organization, and accessibility of health care services, and the role of different agencies and branches of government.
+Comparison of health care policy and systems in different countries.
 (Not open to students who have completed Health and Nutrition Sciences 26.)

 Prerequisite: Health and Nutrition Sciences 1100 [6.1].